 Finally, Section 140 CCA is discretionary.
 It is entirely possible, that even though the Supreme Court decided that relationship between Mrs Plevin and Paragon was unfair, the County Court at Manchester may not order discharge or any reduction or repayment of the loan.
 Walker Morris will monitor the proceedings and report in due course.

-For more advice on PPI mis-selling claims, agency relationships and lenders’ regulatory obligations, contact Andrew Beck.
+For more advice on PPI mis-selling claims, agency relationships and lenders’ regulatory obligations, contact a member of our team.